Do Wood Cutting Boards Harbor Bacteria? Myths Debunked!

 To ensure that your wooden cutting board remains sanitary, it’s important to properly clean and maintain it.
 Here are some tips to keep in mind:

-In conclusion, while wooden cutting boards may be more prone to bacteria than plastic cutting boards, they are also safe to use when properly cleaned and maintained.
-The natural antibacterial properties of wood make it a great choice for kitchen utensils and surfaces, as long as you take the necessary precautions to keep it clean and dry.
+In conclusion, wooden cutting boards are not more prone to bacteria than plastic — if anything, research points the other way.
+The natural antibacterial, capillary-trapping properties of wood make it a great choice for kitchen utensils and surfaces, as long as you take the necessary precautions to keep it clean and dry.

 Myths Surrounding Wood Cutting Boards